CroodSolutions/CTRL-ESC-HOST/README.md

 The most robust sections relate to **Windows Kiosk escapes**, which are organized into flows of individual tactics you can chain together if doing red team assessments.

 > [!IMPORTANT]
 > Always test responsibly, in a legal and ethical manner, following the ethical guidelines provided below.
-Do not hack any kiosks or presented applications that are not yours, unless you have written permission.
+Do not hack any kiosks or presented applications that are not yours, unless you have both proper permission and good intentions.

 ---